Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 Caffe Americano is different from American coffee.
 Caffe americano contains 1/2 hot water and 1/2 espresso.

-The process of making coffee americano dissipates the crema, the creamy foam on top of an espresso.
+Making coffee americano dissipates the crema, the creamy foam on top of an espresso.

 Moreover, it is believed that the coffee americano was invented during WWII when the foreign soldiers would not withstand the intense flavor of espresso.